Hodo Musa is a Los Angeles based, Somalia born fashion stylist.

-Hodo Musa in one of the most important Norwegian fashion stylists.
-She originally comes from Malmö and has been Astrid S’ (a Norwegian singer) personal stylist for several years.
+Hodo originally comes from Malmö (Sweden) and has been Astrid S‘ (a Norwegian singer) personal stylist for several years.

 She stepped into styling when she was just a child, constantly dressing up her seven younger siblings while growing up in a ghetto in Malmö.
 She cut and sewed her traditional Somali outfits and found new ways to style her clothes all the time.

 When Musa turned 16 and dreamed of working in a clothing store next to the school, it became more difficult.
 Malmö was very segregated at that time.
 Only the Swedish girls with blond hair got to work at the cool shops.
 She remembers being upset and angry when she was told that she should have rather taken a job at Burger King or McDonald’s.

 In her early 20s she had enough and moved to London.
 The first thing she did was deliver her resume all over Oxford Circus, and before she knew it, she was living her teenage dream at United Colors of Benetton.
 At Zara in the same city, she learned about merchandising and styling until she was discovered and signed by IMG–one of the world’s most prestigious model agencies.

 During her modeling career in London, Musa discovered that the work of the dressers appealed to her more.
 She felt uncomfortable, especially when she was asked to lose even more weight.
 She was starving herself, and she recalls it as by far, the worst time of her life.